cs4241-18a/a1-gettingstarted/README.md

 - Additionally, I also explored the various stages on the life cycle of a link which includes the normal, active, visited and hover states and then styled my navbar links based on the principles learnt.

 ## Design Achievements
-- Explored the concept of "bigger font captures attention" to draw viewer attention towards the main points inside a block of text.
 - Utilized human scan patterns to create a page more likely to capture attention.
 This was done by arranging informtion suitable for the "F scan pattern", where users scan top-down on the left side of the page, looking for headings or short bullet points that may interest them.
 More information can be found here: https://digitalcommons.wpi.edu/cgi/viewcontent.cgi?article=1018&context=uxdmrl-pubs (Visual Hierarchy and Viewing Behavior: An Eye Tracking Study)
+- Explored the concept of "bigger font captures attention" to draw viewer attention towards the main points inside a block of text.
+This was specially done in the intro paragraph about myself where I increased the font size of certain elements to capture user attention.